 - We continue to meet the challenges of the global pandemic developing our ability to deliver a blended curriculum and address any gaps in learning, whilst keeping children and staff safe.
-The Trust has developed strong links with the Local authority health and safety team, working with Governors and Trustees to support the development of robust risk assessment and operational plans.
-Through joining the LA recovery group and headteachers networking events, leaders have been supported in the management of this crisis.
-Staff have also been supported to network with colleagues virtually. - We have appointed a full-time CEO to support the growth of the Trust - Liaison other other Trusts has supported development of shared working on shared sites, as demonstrated between Ryecroft CofE Middle school and the Dove First school, which is an academy member of Staffordshire University Academy Trust (SUAT).
-The CEO has also established links to the Ark Academies Trust as part of the Dfe's Trust to Trust development programme. - We have appointed an Interim Executive Headteacher for September 2021 - A further school, the Richard Clarke First School has formally joined the Trust on 1 September 2021, after a successful period as an associate member from April 2019. - The Trust now also includes a new Free School which is currently under construction.
-Bramshall Meadows First School, is opening in September 2022 and has places for 150 pupils, age 4 to 9, and nursery age children.
+The Trust has developed strong links with the Local authority health and safety team, working with Governors and Trustees to support the review of risk assessment and operational plans. - We have appointed a full-time CEO to support the growth of the Trust - Liaison with other Trusts has supported development of shared working on shared sites, as demonstrated between Ryecroft CofE Middle school and the Dove First school, which is an academy member of Staffordshire University Academy Trust (SUAT).
+The CEO established links to the Ark Academies Trust as part of the Dfe's Trust to Trust development programme. - We appointed an Interim Executive Headteacher September 2021 2022 across our high school and one of our middle schools and an Interim Executive Headteacher across two of our First Schools 2021 2023 - A further school, The Richard Clarke First School formally joined the Trust on 1 September 2021, after a successful period as an associate member from April 2019. - We have built a new Free School, Bramshall Meadows First School, which opened 6 September 2022 and has places for 150 pupils, age 4 to 9, and nursery age children. - Trust Wide training for subject leaders has been provided across the Trust - All of our schools judged by Ofsted and or SIAMS continue to be at least Good.

-Medium Term: 5 - 6 Years - Next Steps
+Medium Term: 6 - 7 Years - Next Steps

-- We will continue to grow as an effective self-improving school system, sharing our expertise and successes and developing further our resources and capacity in order to support each other and any external educational partners. - Attainment and progress figures for children in every school will be above national averages and will compare well against those of similar schools. - There will be a smooth, well planned transition between different phases of education to help children to build on prior learning. - All schools will continue be judged at least 'good' by Ofsted. - The new Free School will open successfully and recruit for the target date of September 2022 - We will continue to develop succession-planning programmes so that staff can benefit from effective professional development and can work in any Trust institution appropriate to their phase (and cross-phase where possible). - We will engage with the local teaching hub model and develop our Trust CPD model - We will ensure the effectiveness of small institutions by promoting closer working relationships between them, and explore joint leadership and management arrangements, where appropriate and agreed. - We will continue to grow in pupil numbers as a Trust, including welcoming like-minded partner schools/academies from outside the immediate Uttoxeter area. - We will continue to review and strengthen the central team to provide an excellent level of service and value for money
+- We will continue to grow as an effective self-improving school system, sharing our expertise and successes and developing further our resources and capacity in order to support each other and any external educational partners. - Attainment and progress figures for children in every school will be above national averages and will compare well against those of similar schools. - There will be a smooth, well planned transition between different phases of education to help children to build on prior learning. - All schools will continue be judged at least 'good' by Ofsted and or SIAMS. - The new Free School will continue to recruit cohorts after opening in September 2022 - We will continue to develop succession-planning programmes so that staff can benefit from effective professional development and can work in any Trust institution appropriate to their phase (and cross-phase where possible). - We will engage with the local teaching hub model and develop our Trust CPD model - We will ensure the effectiveness of small institutions by promoting closer working relationships between them, and explore joint leadership and management arrangements, where appropriate and agreed. - We will continue to grow in pupil numbers as a Trust, including welcoming like-minded partner schools/academies from outside the immediate Uttoxeter area. - We will continue to review and strengthen the central team to provide an excellent level of service and value for money